 If you feel that opps are taking too much time, call TD timely.
 It's not fair to make all others wait because of only one player / pair.
 Every member is expected to be sure they will be able play until the end of the event, we will not tolerate quitting for any reason.

 Most IAC events are exclusive, only our members can play in them, with rare exceptions -- as when we run Survivor Trny or a member player asks TD to allow non-member friend to pard them.
-BBO_iac will always seek a member when sub is needed and take first offer.
+We do not take subs from bbo sub list, BBO_iac will always seek a member when sub is needed through club chat and will take first offer.
 That way we can be sure all IAC games are fun and friendly, free of rude people and quitters.
 If you'd like to sub, please send private message to bbo_iac, and make sure you are not invisible or engaged in another event, or you won't be able to be summoned and delay finding sub.